FreePoint: Unsupervised Point Cloud Instance Segmentation

 \paragraph{Fine-tuning on semantic instance segmentation}

 Since our work is unsupervised, it can also be seen as a pre-training pretext task.
-Apart from class-agnostic instance segmentation, we further evaluate our work's performance as an unsupervised pre-training model.
-As shown in Table~\ref{tab:limited_masks}, FreePoint pre-training outperforms training from scratch by 5.8$\%$ AP and 2.8$\%$ AP and when using 10$\%$ and 20$\%$ training masks respectively.
-We also compare our work with other pre-training methods~\cite{xie2020pointcontrast, Hou21CVPR,zhang2021self} and find that the improvements are clear.
+Apart from unsupervised class-agnostic instance segmentation, we further evaluate our work's performance as an unsupervised pre-training model.
+As shown in Table~\ref{tab:limited_masks}, FreePoint pre-training significantly outperforms other unsupervised pre-training methods~\cite{xie2020pointcontrast, Hou21CVPR,zhang2021self} by a large margin, and even suppress the supervised pre-training by 6.0$\%$ AP and 1.7$\%$ AP and when using 10$\%$ and 20$\%$ training masks respectively.

 We also compare the pre-training methods with different amounts of full-scene annotations.
 As shown in Table~\ref{tab:limited_scenes}, we conduct fine-tuning experiments with only limited scenes available.
 Our work can still achieve satisfactory results.
-FreePoint pre-training outperforms training from scratch by 5.4$\%$ AP and 3.5$\%$ AP when using 10$\%$ and 20$\%$ full-scene annotations respectively.
+FreePoint pre-training outperforms other unsupervised pre-training methods, and even the supervised pre-training by 4.8$\%$ AP and 3.3$\%$ AP, when using 10$\%$ and 20$\%$ full-scene annotations respectively.